 It is the Gregory Tech Drum Center’s technology that sets it apart.
 HD video cameras are positioned around the student’s and instructor’s kits; the images from the cameras appear on three flat-screen monitors, which can be split to show side-by-side views of teacher and student hand and foot movements.
 The monitors can also show instructional drum videos and music videos streaming from the internet.
 The cameras allow recording of each lesson, which is burned to a DVD so students can take the lesson home.
 There is also a webcam by which parents can watch their child’s lesson.
 The Center also offers remote online drum instruction; online teaching videos; and remote drum recording.
 The Gregory Tech Drum Center is also equipped with microphones, mixers, headphones for independent mixes, midi drum controllers, digital recording equipment and drum machines with click track capabilities.

 Perhaps the most important aspect of the Gregory Tech Drum Center is the fact that I personally instruct all students.
-I have 25 years of experience teaching percussion, including 9 years instructing at the Juilliard School in New York City.
+I have over 30 years of experience teaching percussion, including 9 years instructing at the Juilliard School in New York City.

-Do you live in a different city, or in a different state?
-Take a lesson with me long-distance via the Internet on Skype.
-Skype is free, and you can video call anyone in the world!
+Are you in a different city, or in a different state?
+Take lessons with me regardless of where you live!

 As of January 6, 2017, my rate is $60 per hour lesson and $35 per half hour lesson.
 Private drum lessons are preferably scheduled weekly.
 These rates may have changed, so please call or email for current rates.